civican/legisinfo/42-1/bills/C-78/bill_text.md

 ### Section 23

-  **(1)** In addition to any method of responding to a garnishee summons permitted by provincial garnishment law, the **parliamentary entity** may respond to a garnishee summons by any prescribed method.
+  **(1)** In addition to any method of responding to a garnishee summons permitted by provincial garnishment law, the parliamentary entity may respond to a garnishee summons by any prescribed method.

-  **(2)** If the **parliamentary entity** responds to a garnishee summons by registered mail, the receipt issued in accordance with regulations relating to registered mail made under the `Canada Post Corporation Act` shall be received in evidence and is, unless the contrary is shown, proof that the **entity** has responded to the garnishee summons.
+  **(2)** If the parliamentary entity responds to a garnishee summons by registered mail, the receipt issued in accordance with regulations relating to registered mail made under the `Canada Post Corporation Act` shall be received in evidence and is, unless the contrary is shown, proof that the entity has responded to the garnishee summons.

-  **(3)** A payment into court by the **parliamentary entity** is a good and sufficient discharge of **its** liability, to the extent of the payment.
+  **(3)** A payment into court by the parliamentary entity is a good and sufficient discharge of its liability, to the extent of the payment.

   **(3.1)** If provincial garnishment law permits a payment to a provincial enforcement service of the province, a payment to the provincial enforcement service by the parliamentary entity is a good and sufficient discharge of its liability, to the extent of the payment.

-  **(4)** If, in honouring a garnishee summons, **a parliamentary entity**, through error, pays to a debtor by way of salary or remuneration an amount in excess of the amount that it should have paid to that debtor, the excess **is** a debt due to the **entity** by that debtor and may be recovered from the debtor by **way of deduction from,** set-off **or compensation** against future moneys payable to the debtor as salary or remuneration.
+  **(4)** If, in honouring a garnishee summons, a parliamentary entity, through error, pays to a debtor by way of salary or remuneration an amount in excess of the amount that it should have paid to that debtor, the excess is a debt due to the entity by that debtor and may be recovered from the debtor by way of deduction from, **or** set-off or compensation against, future moneys payable to the debtor as salary or remuneration.

-  **(5)** If moneys are paid by a parliamentary entity to or for the benefit of a party who instituted garnishment proceedings permitted by this Division in excess of the amount that should be paid to or for the benefit of that party, the excess is a debt due to the entity by that party and may be recovered from the party by way of deduction from, set-off or compensation against moneys payable to or for the benefit of that party under this Division.
+  **(5)** If moneys are paid by a parliamentary entity to or for the benefit of a party who instituted garnishment proceedings permitted by this Division in excess of the amount that should be paid to or for the benefit of that party, the excess is a debt due to the entity by that party and may be recovered from the party by way of deduction from, **or** set-off or compensation against, moneys payable to or for the benefit of that party under this Division.

-> **Explanatory Note**:
-> Existing text of section 23:
-> *Existing Text*:
-> > In addition to any method of responding to a garnishee summons permitted by provincial garnishment law, the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or office of the Parliamentary Budget Officer may respond to a garnishee summons by registered mail or by any other method prescribed.
-> > If the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or office of the Parliamentary Budget Officer responds to a garnishee summons by registered mail, the receipt issued in accordance with regulations relating to registered mail made under the `Canada Post Corporation Act` shall be received in evidence and is, unless the contrary is shown, proof that the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or office of the Parliamentary Budget Officer, as the case may be, has responded to the garnishee summons.
-> > A payment into court by the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or office of the Parliamentary Budget Officer under this section is a good and sufficient discharge of liability, to the extent of the payment.
-> > If, in honouring a garnishee summons, the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or office of the Parliamentary Budget Officer, through error, pays to a debtor by way of salary or remuneration an amount in excess of the amount that it should have paid to that debtor, the excess becomes a debt due to the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or office of the Parliamentary Budget Officer, as the case may be, by that debtor and may be recovered from the debtor at any time by set-off against future moneys payable to the debtor as salary or remuneration.

 ### Section 99

   **(1)** Subsection 24(a) of the Act is replaced by the following:

-    specifying the place where service of documents on **the parliamentary entities** must be effected in connection with garnishment proceedings permitted by this Division;
+    specifying the place where service of documents on the parliamentary entities must be effected in connection with garnishment proceedings permitted by this Division;

     respecting methods of service of documents and providing for the day on which service of documents on the parliamentary entities is deemed to be effected;